bryanapperson/blog/content/blog/creating-a-zettelkasten-with-hugo/index.md

 {{< blockquote
   citelink="https://luhmann.surge.sh/communicating-with-slip-boxes" cite="Niklas Luhmann, Communicating With Slip Boxes" text="Without variation in the given material of ideas, there are no possibilities of examining and selecting novelties.
 The real problem thus becomes therefore one of producing accidents with sufficiently enhanced probabilities for selection."/>}}

-The distillation of broader research on the into notes with  metadata allows for your own personal internet, with a less hierarchical structure than say, a wiki.
+The distillation of broader research into notes with metadata allows for your own personal internet, with a less hierarchical structure than say, a wiki.
 The balance between order and chaos is essential, Luhmann purports, to the extract synthesis of new ideas from a body of notes.